Enabling Cross-Cluster and Cross-Realm Kerberos Authentication for Hadoop Data Migration

 Scenario 1: Cross-Realm Trust Between Clusters with Both MIT KDCs

-Configure each MIT KDC Servers
+Configure each MIT KDC Server

 On MIT KDC Server A (REALM_A.COM):